-Fianna Fáil and opposition leader Charles Haughey speaks to RTÉ News about the state of the nation in terms of taxation, political leadership and international aid.
+Fianna Fáil and opposition leader Charles Haughey describes the state of the nation in terms of taxation, political leadership and international aid.

 During a period of high taxation, growing unemployment and rising emigration, Charles Haughey speaks out about the current state of the Irish economy and against the policies of the Fine Gael and Labour coalition government.

 Criticising current taxation, he describes the system under the Fine Gael led government as "absurd" and says there is a need for tax reform saying

 40% of our tax payers are giving away half their income